 Spatial evolutionary modeling.
 Listens to jazz fusion while working.

-Jonas Wickman is a PhD-student in the department of Mathematics and Mathematical Statistics, at Umeå University since 2013.
+Jonas Wickman is a Research Engineer in the Department of Ecology and Environmental Science, Umeå University.

-Jonas has a bachelor’s degree in physics from Uppsala University, and a master’s degree in physics from Umeå University.
-He is interested in how evolution through natural selection unfolds in spatially varying environments, where selection acts on the traits, e.g., body size, of organisms in different directions at different points in space.
+Jonas has a bachelor’s degree in physics from Uppsala University and a master’s degree in physics from Umeå University.
+He was a PhD student in the Department of Mathematics and Mathematical Statistics, at Umeå University in 2013-2018 and successfully defended his thesis is February 2019.
+Jonas is interested in how evolution through natural selection unfolds in spatially varying environments, where selection acts on the traits, e.g., body size, of organisms in different directions at different points in space.

 How geographic productivity-patterns affect food-web evolution